GRASBOCK/RK-Utility/README.md

-# Commandline-Parameter-Manager
+# RK-Utility
+This repository contains my own utility stuff, that I use often.

+<p>Currently it contains only the <b>Command-Argumnet-Parser</b>.
+In the future there will be more once I have a proper documentation system.</p>

-A simple commandline argument manager.
+A simple commandline argument parser.

 This allows the user to give the program a string of commandline arguments and they will be automatically identified and passed to the corresponding functions.
 The order in which the arguments are written doesn't matter and not all arguments have to be specified.
 Interpretation o fthe values is up to the user.
 The user has to create a function for each argument that handles the value.